antiBaconMachine/grunt-envToJson/README.md

 #### options.vars
 Type: `Object`
 Default value: `{}`
-Description Map of environment variables to the json keys they should be injected into
+Description Map of environment variables to the json keys they should be injected into.

 ### options.assignToVar
 Type: `String`
-Default value: 'module.exports'
+Default value: false
 Description Assign the output to this var.
-Pass a falsy value to just get the json;
+Pass a falsy value to just get the json.

 ### options.whiteSpace
 Type `Int`
 Default value: 4
-Description passed as the 3rd arg to JSON.stringify when writing out the object;
+Description Passed as the 3rd arg to JSON.stringify when writing out the object.
+Pass 0 for no formatting.

 Map of environment vars to config keys.